xebia-functional/scala-commons-47/README.md

-# Scala Commons 47
+# Scala Commons 47 (ARCHIVED)

-## Monad Utils
+## ScalaZ Monad Utils

-An heterogeneous collection of Scala related utils, traits and classes
+This repository defines an heterogeneous collection of Scala related utils, traits and classes, to ease the use of the ScalaZ library.

 ### OptionTFutureConversion